grt192/2015recycle-rush/README.md

-GRTPyFramework
+2015recycle-rush
 ==============
+Code for GRT 192's robot for the 2015 FRC season.

-GRTFramework for Python, for event-based robotics programming.
+Written using GRTPyFramework, a library for event-based robotics programming in python.

 Introduction:
 =============